Right from the first time I stepped on a motorbike - I was hooked.

 But - the roads are pretty bad in this part of the world and full of dogs, cows, people, trucks and potholes.
 A lot of horsepower is not going to be of much help here.
 Plus, Royal Enfield shops, mechanics and spare parts are pretty much around every corner.
 Not so much for Ducati.

 It took 10 days before the bike finally arrived at the Royal Enfield Shop.
 I named her Basanti - after a famous horse in a old Bollywood movie.
 Or so I thought.
-Appears that the horse was named Dhanno, and Basanti was the rider.
+It turned out that the horse was named Dhanno, and Basanti was the rider.
 Aaah well.
-I love that name!

 Don’t expect to ride away into the sunset when you get a brand-new bike in India.
 Once you’ve got it, you still need to wait somewhere between 30 and 60 days before you get your permanent license plates and RC (registration card).
 In the meantime, you’ll ride around with temporary plate numbers and a temporary RC slip.

 I don’t know who came up with “patience is a virtue” - but the waiting was horrible.

 With nothing else to do - I started modifying the bike to keep myself busy.
 This is what I did.

 Removed the weird protection rack in front of the back wheel.
 This protects a saree from getting caught between the wheel.
 No need for that!

 Changed the exhaust for something with more sound: a Gursewak exhaust;

 Installed 5-liter fuel jerrycans on either side of the bike;

 Placed leg guards that also protect the engine in case the bike tips over;